corpix/nix-cage/README.tpl.md

 To load the module:

+- make sure you have `container-selinux` package installed
 - clone this repository
 - navigate into `selinux` directory in your terminal
 - run `make && sudo make install` to build and insert module